 At Pennant Park in the Daybreak master-planned community, the circular space allocated for the playground launched the creative process for the playground.
 In collaboration with Loci and Big T Recreation, our concept designers used the circular footprint and the idea of small play neighbourhoods to create the Ribbon.
-The Ribbon is an accessible play structure that uncoils through the space in the new Daybreak Village residential development in South Jordan, Utah.
+The Ribbon uncoils through the space in the new Daybreak Village residential development in South Jordan, Utah.

 A nearby existing playground features a taller climbing structure so the Ribbon was designed to complement that play opportunity with horizontal dynamism.
 From one end to another, the piece’s height, transparency, and play difficulty vary to allow for an array of play opportunities and challenges.
 The enclosed and semi-enclosed spaces invite quieter creative play, and games of hide-and-seek, and act as secret gathering spaces for groups of children.
 A complex combination of climbing holds, ropes, nets, and flexible rubber platforms creates a unique parkour course for older children.